Choi702/book_app/README.md

 Lab 11 EJS Feature 5
-Number and name of feature:
+Number and name of feature: Styling

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1hr

-Start time:
+Start time: 1617

-Finish time:
+Finish time: 1733

-Actual time needed to complete:
+Actual time needed to complete: 1hr 16 - not done